The Indian Mathematical Society publishes two periodicals:

 ( Math Student ; ISSN 0025-5742 )

-both of which are quarterly.
-The four numbers of the Journal constitute a single volume and it is published in two parts: numbers 1 and 2 (January to June) as one part and numbers 3 and 4 (July to December) as the second part.
-The four numbers of the Student are published as a single yearly volume.
+Both the periodicals are quarterly.
+The four numbers of each periodical constitute a single volume and it is published in two parts: numbers 1 and 2 (January to June) as one part and numbers 3 and 4 (July to December) as the second part.

 It may be noted with great pride that

 * The 1911 volume of the Journal contains the earliest contributions of the great legendry mathematician Srinivasa Ramanujan.
 They were in the form of questions.
 Interestingly, a fifteen paper entitled Some properties of Bernoulli Numbers contributed by Ramanujan also appeared in the same 1911 volume of the Journal.
 He in fact, published 12 of his research papers in the Journal of the Indian Mathematical Society .

 * S. S. Pillai, another brilliant Indian mathematician, who almost solved the famous "Warring Problem", published 23 of his research papers in the Journal of Indian Mathemtical Society and 8 papers in the Mathematics Student .

 The current rate of subscriptions of these IMS periodicals can be viewed here.

 ***Life Members with their mailing address in India or the International Life members can subscribe the Journal at Rs.2000/- (US$ 50/-) for their personal use (not for sale/resale)..